IMRL/GSB-Vision-Transformer/README.md

 This code is an implementation of our work "GSB: Group Superposition Binarization for Vision Transformer with Limited Training Samples."

-[Reference]: Tian Gao and Cheng-Zhong Xu and Le Zhang and Hui Kong, GSB: Group Superposition Binarization for Vision Transformer with Limited Training Samples, arXiv,2023
+[Reference]: Tian Gao and Cheng-Zhong Xu and Le Zhang and Hui Kong, GSB: Group Superposition Binarization for Vision Transformer with Limited Training Samples, Neural Networks, 2024

 ----------------------------------------------------------------------------------------------------------------------------------------------------------